JiamingLiu-Jeremy/RARE/README.md

 ```

 To try with different settings, please open the script and follow the instruction inside.
-The efficient Gpu implementation of the measurement operator will coming soon.
+The efficient GPU implementation of the measurement operator will coming soon.

 ### CNN model
 We also provide the artifact-to-artifact (A2A) convolutional neural network (cooming soon).
 The pre-trained models are stored under the /models folder.
 Feel free to download and test it.